 Results

-The result on the experiment on the studies on the effects of xtrazine herbicides on the growth of Telfairia occidentalis is presented in the Table 1 to 6.
-In table 1,Result shows that xtrazine herbicide delayed germination, the control had earlier germination.
+Result shows that xtrazine herbicide delayed germination, the control had earlier germination (Table 1).
 In table 2, xtrazine affected plant height at germination when compared with the control.
 In table 3 xtrazine treatment affected the number of leaves, the control had more number of leaves.
-In tables 4,5 and 6, showing Plant height, leaf length and petiole length three weeks after germination, no variation was observed among the treatment and the control.
+In tables 4,5 and 6, showing plant height, leaf length and petiole length three weeks after germination, no variation was observed among the treatment and the control.

 Table 1: Showing mean values of No. of days of germination